karlbenedict/OILS515/OILS515_syllabus.md

 * Evaluate data products to determine which elements of a dataset might raise ethical, legal or privacy issues if released or shared with others
 * Documenting data as an ongoing process throughout the research cycle
 * Producing machine- and human-readable documentation for data to support discovery, understanding, and use of data that they produce
+* The options and strategies for effectively sharing their spatial data with collaborators and transitioning those data into long-term preservation systems

 Detailed weekly objectives are available in the separate Goals and Objectives document. ([Web page](http://karlbenedict.com/OILS515/goalsAndObjectives/goalsAndObjectives.html)) | ([PDF](http://karlbenedict.com/OILS515/goalsAndObjectives/goalsAndObjectives.pdf))